rmm5t/ryan.mcgeary.org/_posts/2011-02-09-vendor-everything-still-applies.md

 realized we should have been developing against Ruby Enterprise Edition (REE) instead of MRI.

-Keep your `.rvmrc` file simple by trying to only specify the version of Ruby.
+Keep your `.rvmrc` file simple by only specifying the Ruby version.
 For
 example:

 {% highlight bash %}